Levelling up: the growth of the UK video game space

 Industries: Application software, Care homes, Healthcare products, toiletries and living aids, Video games

-Buzzwords: Artificial Intelligence, Gamification, Mobile apps
+Buzzwords: Artificial Intelligence, Creative industries, Digital and technologies, Gamification, Mobile apps

 With their Head Office in the Isle of Man, Memory Lane Games is the engagement app designed for people living with Alzheimer’s and dementia.
 They were founded by a team of two in 2019 consisting of Bruce Elliot and Peter Quayle.
 Bruce Elliot (CEO) holds a twenty-year track record of building world-class, innovative eCommerce companies, and has driven a listed online payments start-up to 1 million users and $250m per year in revenues.
 In addition, he has been the lead on marketing, and product and business development for international online payments, gaming, venture capital, blockchain, and now digital health firms.
-Peter Quayle has spent more than 30 years in technology, with a specialism in applying computer science principles to IT projects and business opportunities.
+Peter Quayle has spent more than 30 years in technology, specialising in applying computer science principles to IT projects and business opportunities.
 He is now the Project Manager at Games Global.

 Memory Lane Games started by taking on the question ‘how can we make games that would help trigger happy memories and offer support to people affected by cognitive decline?” as a challenge.
 Their answer to this question came in the form of a set of app-based memory games on favourite topics and interests of the user.
 Their mission now is to improve the quality of life of those living with dementia, while also providing support for their carers and family members through accessible and localised digital health apps.